+Raloxifene^{1,2}

-- Raloxifene^{1,2} - Data regarding raloxifene risk reduction are limited to postmenopausal women 35 years of age or older with a Gail model 5-year breast cancer risk ≥1.7% or a history of LCIS. - Raloxifene: 60 mg per day was found to be equivalent to tamoxifen for breast cancer risk reduction in the initial comparison.
+- Data regarding raloxifene risk reduction are limited to postmenopausal women 35 years of age or older with a Gail Model 5-year breast cancer risk ≥1.7% or a history of LCIS. - Raloxifene: 60 mg per day was found to be equivalent to tamoxifen for breast cancer risk reduction in the initial comparison.
 While raloxifene in long-term follow-up appears to be less efficacious in risk reduction than tamoxifen, consideration of toxicity may still lead to the choice of raloxifene over tamoxifen in women with an intact uterus. - There are no data regarding the use of raloxifene in women who are carriers of BRCA1/2 mutations or who have had prior thoracic radiation. - For high-risk postmenopausal women, data regarding the risk/benefit ratio for raloxifene are influenced by age or comorbid conditions (category 1).
 There are insufficient data on ethnicity and race. - Use of raloxifene for breast cancer risk reduction in premenopausal women is inappropriate unless part of a clinical trial.

-- Aromatase Inhibitors (Exemestane and Anastrozole)4 - Data regarding exemestane are from a single large randomized study limited to postmenopausal women 35 years of age or older with a Gail model 5-year breast cancer risk ≥1.7% or a history of LCIS. - Data regarding anastrozole are from a single large randomized study limited to postmenopausal women 40 to 70 years of age with the following risk compared with the general population: - ♦ Aged 40 to 44 years 4 times higher - ♦ Aged 45 to 60 years ≥2 times higher - Aged 60 to 70 years ≥1.5 times higher Women who did not meet these criteria but had a Tyrer-Cuzick model 10-year breast cancer risk >5% were also included. - Exemestane: 25 mg per day was found to reduce the relative incidence of invasive breast cancer by 65% from 0.55% to 0.19% with a median follow-up of 3 years. - Anastrozole: 1 mg per day was found to reduce the relative incidence of breast cancer by 53% with a median follow-up of 5 years. - There are no data regarding the use of aromatase inhibitors in women who are carriers of BRCA1/2 mutations or who have had prior thoracic radiation. - For high-risk postmenopausal women, data regarding the risk/benefit ratio for aromatase inhibitor therapy are influenced by age and comorbid conditions such as osteoporosis (category 1).
+Aromatase Inhibitors (exemestane and anastrozole)4

+- Data regarding exemestane are from a single large randomized study limited to postmenopausal women 35 years of age or older with a Gail Model 5-year breast cancer risk ≥1.7% or a history of LCIS. - Data regarding anastrozole are from a single large randomized study limited to postmenopausal women 40 to 70 years of age with the following risk compared with the general population: - Aged 40 to 44 years 4 times higher - ▶ Aged 45 to 60 years ≥2 times higher - ➤ Aged 60 to 70 years ≥1.5 times higher Women who did not meet these criteria but had a Tyrer-Cuzick model 10-year breast cancer risk >5% were also included. - Exemestane: 25 mg per day was found to reduce the relative incidence of invasive breast cancer by 65% from 0.55% to 0.19% with a median follow-up of 3 years. - Anastrozole: 1 mg per day was found to reduce the relative incidence of breast cancer by 53% with a median follow-up of 5 years. - There are retrospective data that aromatase inhibitors can reduce the risk of contralateral breast cancer in BRCA1/2 patients with ER-positive breast cancer who take aromatase inhibitors as adjuvant therapy. - For high-risk postmenopausal women, data regarding the risk/ benefit ratio for aromatase inhibitor therapy are influenced by age and comorbid conditions such as osteoporosis (category 1).
 There are insufficient data on ethnicity and race. - Use of aromatase inhibitors for breast cancer risk reduction in premenopausal women is inappropriate unless part of a clinical trial.

 1There are limited data regarding >5 years of tamoxifen or raloxifene use in breast cancer prevention.
 Moreover, there may be safety concerns related to use of tamoxifen for greater than 5 years.
-Based on the recent update of the STAR trial data, continuing raloxifene beyond 5 years (there are no high-level experience or clinical trial data evaluating these agents for risk reduction beyond 5 years) may be an approach to maintain the risk-reduction activity of the agent.
+Based on the recent update of the STAR trial data, continuing raloxifene beyond 5 years (there are no high-level experience or clinical trial data evaluating these agents for risk reduction beyond 5 years) may be an approach to maintain the risk-reducing activity of the agent.